Project node-addon-slsa

 Not protected

-- Compromised CI workflow — if the workflow itself is malicious, all attestations will be valid for malicious code.
+- Compromised CI workflow — attestations will be valid for malicious code.
 This tool verifies provenance, not intent.

-- Compromised maintainer account — an attacker with write access to the repository can modify the workflow and produce legitimately attested builds.
+- Compromised maintainer account — write access to the repository allows producing legitimately attested malicious builds.

-- Dependency confusion — the tool verifies a single package, not its transitive dependency tree.
+- Dependency confusion — verifies a single package, not its transitive dependency tree.

 - Version